dansonworks/CERTIFICATIONS/README.md

 # CERTIFICATIONS

-A collection of cybersecurity certifications, including SOC training, threat intelligence, and security fundamentals, along with study notes and hands-on labs.
+A collection of cybersecurity certifications I obtained, including SOC training, threat intelligence, and security fundamentals, along with study notes and hands-on labs.